 Rewards and Recognition Software

-The Best One- Vantage Circle
+13. Vantage Circle

 Productivity or Project Management Tools

 Probably one of the segments while considering tools for remote workers.
-Just because stats prove that employees are more productive when working remotely, you shouldn’t take it for granted.
-You do have to agree that working from home or working remotely comes with a lot of challenges.
-Oodles and oodles of distraction.
+Just because remote work statistics prove that employees are more productive when working remotely, you shouldn’t take it for granted.
+You do have to agree that working from home or working remotely comes with a lot of challengeschallenges—oodles and oodles of distraction.

 Todoist is one of the most popular and fun task management apps out there.
-It’s a no brainer that Todoist a fan favorite.
+It’s a no-brainer that Todoist is a fan favorite.
 It has a strong and minimal interface.
-It’s not exactly a project management tool perse, but for people seeking simplicity and minimalism, Todoist can work wonders.
+It’s not exactly a project management tool per se, but for people seeking simplicity and minimalism, Todoist can work wonders.

 What makes Todoist click is that it transcends beyond a project management tool for remote workers and also doubles as a task management tool.